facebookresearch/esm/examples/inverse_folding/README.md

 To score the conditional log-likelihoods for sequences conditioned on a given structure, use the `score_log_likelihoods.py` script.

-For example, to score the sequences in `example/5YH2_mutated_seqs.fasta` according to the structure in `example/5YH2.pdb`,
+For example, to score the sequences in `examples/inverse_folding/data/5YH2_mutated_seqs.fasta` according to the structure in `examples/inverse_folding/data/5YH2.pdb`, we can run the following command from the esm root directory:
 ```
-python scripts/score_log_likelihoods.py example/5YH2.pdb \
+python examples/inverse_folding/score_log_likelihoods.py examples/inverse_folding/data/5YH2.pdb \
-    example/5YH2_mutated_seqs.fasta \
-    --chain C --outpath output/5YH2_mutated_seqs_scores.csv
+    examples/inverse_folding/data/5YH2_mutated_seqs.fasta --chain C \
+    --outpath examples/inverse_folding/output/5YH2_mutated_seqs_scores.csv
 ```

-The conditional log-likelihoods are saved in a csv format.
+The conditional log-likelihoods are saved in a csv format in the specified output path.
 The output values are the average log-likelihoods averaged over all amino acids in a sequence.

 ## General usage